americocunhajr/D-FENSE/README.md

 #### Forecasting:
 - Horizon: The scripts forecast 67 weeks ahead, which comfortably covers EW 26 to EW 40 of the next season for reporting.
 - Exogenous paths: Supply future temp_med and the future rolling mean of precip_med in newxreg over the forecast horizon.
 These come from the same aggregated dataset.
-As climate variables are seasonal, for period t3 we used a naive forecast of them based on the repetition of values from the same epidemiological week of the previous year.
+As climate variables are seasonal, for all periods we used a naive forecast of them based on the repetition of values from the same epidemiological week of the previous two years.
 - Point forecasts and uncertainty on the log scale.
 Use predict(…, n.ahead = 67) to obtain the mean forecast and the standard error per step on the log-offset scale.

 #### Predictive Uncertainty: